-Depends on how you decide to arrange the cards.
+Is the deck stacked against your startup business?
+It depends on how you decide to arrange the cards.

 The challenge is that you have to be good at a lot of things: software, hardware, supply chain management, design, marketing and anything else that goes into making, selling and distributing a product.
-Manage that, and you essentially lock out competitors who can't replicate all these interlocking pieces.
+Manage that and you essentially lock out competitors who can't replicate all these interlocking pieces.

-Steve Jobs Was Right
+Steve Jobs was right

-Apple has had the last laugh with last quarter profits of $18 billion, the largest ever recorded by a public company, and cash reserves sufficient to buy the equivalent of every American at a price of $556.
-Dixon attributes such success with Apple's ability to create a "magical experience" for its customers by building products from end-to-end in a way that completely bypasses the competition.
+Apple has had the last laugh with last-quarter profits of $18 billion, the largest ever recorded by a public company, and cash reserves sufficient to buy the equivalent of every American at a price of $556.
+Dixon attributes such success with Apple's ability to create a "magical experience" for its customers by building products from end to end in a way that completely bypasses the competition.

 Examples of startups using the full-stack approach include ride-sharing companies Uber and Lyft, Nest and Tesla, not to mention Dixon's own BuzzFeed, which recently obtained $50 million in financing from Andreessen Horowitz to expand its own full stack.
 (The New York Observer comments, "For its next trick, we expect BuzzFeed will work on colonizing Mars.")

-Full-stacking seems to be limited to high-tech companies, and should not be confused with traditional notions of vertical integration used by "old-style" manufacturers.
+Full stacking seems to be limited to high-tech companies and should not be confused with traditional notions of vertical integration used by "old-style" manufacturers.
 The difference is the focus on the customer experience.
 In vertical integration, a manufacturer or producer contracts with suppliers to reduce production costs and improve efficiencies.
 The customer may get a better product, or a more affordable product, but it doesn't provide the entire customer experience.

 Industry segments that are ripe for full-stack approaches include education, healthcare, food, transportation and financial services.
 All are sectors where prices have outpaced inflation, which Dixon believes is the result of lack of technology.
 If you have a technology that can help bring down pricing models in these sectors, the full-stack approach may be your best approach.